 During its recent past All Saints church fell into disuse and disrepair, causing the parishioners of this lonely community to go elsewhere for their services.
 The church was made redundant in the 1970s and the Norfolk Churches Trust acquired the lease in February 1981.
 I was further informed that, together with restorations instigated by the Victoria and Albert Museum and taken up enthusiastically by the local community, this church was saved from an ignominious fate.
 By 1985, the church had secured replacement windows and flooring with many original fittings returned to pride of place inside the building.
-All this meant that the church managed to survive, once again functioning in the parish as a place worth visiting and supporting for the potential it can offer as a place of meeting and possible worship, provided of course that further attention can be afforded.
+All this meant that the church managed to survive, once again functioning in the parish as a place worth visiting and supporting for the potential it can offer as a place of meeting and possible worship, provided of course that further attention could be afforded.

 Certainly during my visit, the outside needed attention whilst inside, there was an uncomfortable sparseness.
 Almost alone on a table next to the entrance door was a Notice which gave a brief outline of the church’s history and a personal account which I recognised as one written by Simon Knott, some nine years ago – it is worth re-publishing and is as follows: